waynesutton/better-todo/README.md

-# better todo - The modern todo app for developers and busy people with convex and no ai assistants
+# better todo - The open-source modern todo app for developers and busy people with convex and no ai assistants

-An open source, real-time to-do list that never falls out of sync — built on Convex.
+An open source, real-time open-source to-do list that never falls out of sync — built on Convex.

 **Live Demo**: [better-todo.co](https://better-todo.co)